LittleYelDuck/prototype-lab/README.md

 # prototype-lab
-A sandbox for quick prototypes, small tools, and proof-of-concept explorations.”
+A sandbox for quick prototypes, small tools, and proof-of-concept explorations.